Most Dangerous Breeds List

 - German Shepherds

 - Doberman Pinschers

 Also, the American Veterinary Medical Association did a survey and completed a study on this matter.

-Following are the breeds of dogs that AVMA has found out to be more frequent biters (See also.)
+Following are the dogs' breeds that AVMA has found out to be more frequent biters (See also.)

 - Saint Bernard.